Gain experience with college level coursework

 - Course Evaluation Form for Teachers

 Major handles questions and applications from the following area high schools: A.G.A.P.E.
-Home School Association, Bedford, Founders Academy Public Charter School, Goffstown, Londonderry, Manchester Central, Manchester Memorial, Manchester West, Manchester School of Technology, Pinkerton Academy, Raymond and Salem.
+Home School Association, Bedford, Founders Academy Public Charter School, Goffstown, Londonderry, Manchester Central, Manchester Memorial, Manchester West, Manchester School of Technology, Pinkerton Academy, Raymond, Salem, and Spark Academy of Advanced Technologies (located on campus).
 The Running Start Coordinator also works with many schools outside the MCC service area to offer our courses.

 For information regarding the Running Start program in other areas, please refer to the Running Start Coordinator contacts page on the CCSNH website.